Homemade gift idea – personalized baseball bat

 His wife plays baseball, too.
 I used to play, my dad used to coach both of us, and my son just started this past summer.

-So, when this baby boy was born a couple months ago, he was showered with many baseball themed gifts.
+So, when this baby boy was born a couple of months ago, he was showered with many baseball-themed gifts.

 I love it, his parents love it and the best part is that although the sentimental value is quite high, it cost next to nothing to make.

 I got the wooden letters from Walmart for $1 each.
 You can also find them in various sizes at some dollar stores and most craft stores.
 If the name has many letters, you’ll need to get smaller letters, but if the name is only 3 or 4 letters, you could get the larger ones.

 I found an old, beat-up wooden baseball bat (exactly what I wanted) for free on a local online classifieds site.

 First, I painted both sides of the letters white with leftover white trim & door paint that we had in the garage.
 Each side got 2 coats of paint.

 Once dry, I used a simple red marker to draw on baseball stitching.

 Then I used “gorilla glue” that my husband had to affix the letters to the bat.
 My husband insisted on using this, saying it’s better than both crazy glue and a hot glue gun.
 I took his word for it.

 We put dots of glue on both the letters and the bat.